ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 ### Clean Install

-Select your USB device. on step 1
+Select your USB device.
+Step 1
 - Double and triple check you have the right USB selected.

 ##### Optional reformat: